firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://zeustracker.abuse.ch/blocklist.php?download=badips).

-The last time downloaded was found to be dated: Wed Jun 10 23:54:17 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun 11 00:27:07 UTC 2015.

 The ipset `zeus_badips` has **202** entries, **202** unique IPs.